-Cash flow difficulties experienced by the borrower (for example, equity ratio, net income percentage of sales) Violation of the conditions of the loan agreement such as non-payment.
-Initiation of Bankruptcy proceedings.
+Ш Cash flow difficulties experienced by the borrower (e.g, equity ratio, net income percentage of sales).
+Violation of the conditions of the loan agreement such as non-payment.
+Initiation of bankruptcy proceedings.
 Deterioration of the borrower's competitive position.
 The Bank for reasons of economic or legal financial difficulties of the borrower by granting concessions may not agree with the Bank granted in normal circumstances.
-Deterioration in the value of collateral or deterioration of the creditworthiness of the borrower. in the est ctive evidence of impairment loss for a group of financial assets is observable data indicating that there is a measurable decrease imated future cash flows from a portfolio of financial assets since the initial recognition of those assets, although the decrease at be identified with the individual financial assets in the portfolio, for instance an increase in the default rates for a particular product.
+Deterioration in the value of collateral or deterioration of the creditworthiness of the borrower.

+The objective evidence of impairment loss for a group of financial assets is observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial assets in the portfolio, for instance an increase in the default rates for a particular banking product.